The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Preliminary Details

-In this section we will take care of a number of preliminary details concerning certain objects and notions which will be used throughout the paper.
-In particular, we will review some standard metric constructions on the disk and sphere.
-Before doing this, we recall the notions of isotopy and concordance on spaces of psc-metrics.
-We will occasionally need to consider certain spaces of smooth maps between manifolds.
+In this section we will take care of preliminary details concerning certain objects and notions which will be used throughout the paper.
+In particular, we will recall the notions of isotopy and concordance on spaces of psc-metrics.
 Unless otherwise stated, all manifolds in this paper are smooth and compact.
-For any such manifolds, $M$ and $N$, $C^{\infty}(M,N)$ denotes the space of smooth functions from $M$ to $N$ under the usual $C^{\infty}$ function space topology on this space; see chapter 2 of \cite{Hirsch} for details.
-Throughout the paper, when we consider subspaces of smooth functions from $M$ to $N$, such as smooth embeddings, we assume the subspace topology.
+In particular, $X$ always denotes a smooth closed manifold of dimension $n$, while $W$ denotes a smooth compact $(n+1)$-dimensional manifold with a non-empty closed boundary; usually $\p W=X$.